Generic use case for *ngTemplateOutlet with ng-container

 - Templates: Define multiple templates using

-for different types of form fields. - Dynamic Template Selection: Use
+<ng-template>for different types of form fields. - Dynamic Template Selection: Use

-to dynamically insert the selected template. - Context: Pass data to the template using the
+*ngTemplateOutletwithng-containerto dynamically insert the selected template. - Context: Pass data to the template using the

 Explanation

-If asked about a practical use case for *ngTemplateOutlet
+If asked about a practical use case for *ngTemplateOutlet with ng-container in an interview, you can explain:

-"In a scenario where we need to render different form fields based on the type of field, such as text input, date input, and select dropdowns, we can use *ngTemplateOutlet
+"In a scenario where we need to render different form fields based on the type of field, such as text input, date input, and select dropdowns, we can use *ngTemplateOutlet with ng-container.
+This allows us to define multiple templates for different field types and dynamically insert the appropriate template based on the field's type.
+By using the context property, we can pass data to the template, making it a powerful tool for dynamic form rendering in Angular."

 This explanation demonstrates your understanding of the concept and provides a clear, practical example of its use.